 - Discovery systems and applications

 - Student/patron advisory boards

 How do we deal with new models of scholarship that are emerging?
 How do we accommodate new forms of content?
 What can we do to facilitate knowledge sharing and access?
 What role can the library play in the creation and distribution of the products of scholarship and creativity?

 - Institutional and disciplinary repositories, locally digitized materials

 - Open educational resources (OERs)

-So much of what we do in libraries today is driven by technology, and many of the problems we face can be addressed by employing, customizing, or developing technologies.
-How are current technologies being used?
-What emerging technologies are on the horizon?
-How we can we employ them effectively to meet the information needs of the library, internally and externally?
+So much of what we do in libraries today is driven by technology, and many of the problems we face can be addressed by employing, customizing, or developing technologies and considering trends on the horizon.
+Emerging Tech & Trends sessions span all of the tracks.

-Along with workshops, ER&L is also looking for half-day courses to help introduce an attendee to a foundational area of librarianship (such as licensing, ebook management, troubleshooting) or an emerging but important topic starting at an introductory level.
-These courses would not require background knowledge of the topic and would be appropriate for a practitioner new to eresources or as an introduction to a new topic.
+These sessions span all of the tracks, introducing an attendee to a foundational area of librarianship (such as licensing, ebook management, troubleshooting) or an emerging but important topic starting at an introductory level.
+These sessions would not require background knowledge of the topic and would be appropriate for a practitioner new to electronic resources or as an introduction to a new topic.